-- 4.10 The pools are not actively managed, but passively follow a 'buy and hold' mandate, maintaining the overall duration of each respective pool. - 4.11 The pools will seek to be 100% invested in Sterling denominated debt of the UK government, holding cash only on a transitional basis between gilt purchases and withdrawals from the pool. - 4.12 The pools are not permitted to trade in derivatives such as options or futures.
+- 33.2.10 The pools are not actively managed, but passively follow an appropriate benchmark or a duration range. - 33.2.11 The pools will seek to be 100% invested in Sterling denominated debt of the UK government, holding cash only on a transitional basis between gilt purchases and withdrawals from the pool. - 33.2.12 The pools are not permitted to trade in derivatives such as options or futures.

-5. Cash Pools
+33.3 Cash Pools

-5.1 Long-Term Cash and Cash Equivalents Pool

-The Long-Term Cash and Cash Equivalents Pool will invest in cash and cash equivalent-type instruments, including cash deposits, commercial paper, Treasury bills, certificates of deposit and floating-rate notes.
-The long-term cash pool is expected to produce higher returns than the operational short-term cash, as it is able to purchase instruments with a longer maturity, though the rate of return for this pool is expected to vary with available interest rates.

-- 5.2 The pool seeks to generate returns which are in excess of short-term LIBOR. - 5.3 The pool has a strict mandate to ensure that placements by the manager can only be made with institutions with a sufficiently high credit-rating. - 5.4 If assets fall below a minimum credit-rating, they must be sold by the manager unless specific exemption is granted by the Treasurer. - 5.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above, in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 5.6 No off-balance sheet vehicles, foreign exchange exposure, convertible bonds or investments which suffer withholding tax, are permitted.
+- 33.3.1 Long-Term Cash and Cash Equivalents Pool The Long-Term Cash and Cash Equivalents Pool will invest in cash and cash equivalent-type instruments, including cash deposits, commercial paper, Treasury bills, certificates of deposit and floating-rate notes.
+The long-term cash pool is expected to produce higher returns than the operational short-term cash, as it is able to purchase instruments with a longer maturity, though the rate of return for this pool is expected to vary with available interest rates. - 33.3.2 The pool seeks to generate returns which are in excess of short-term LIBOR. - 33.3.3 The pool has a strict mandate to ensure that placements by the manager can only be made with institutions with a sufficiently high credit-rating. - 33.3.4 If assets fall below a minimum credit-rating, they must be sold by the manager unless specific exemption is granted by the Treasurer. - 33.3.5 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above, in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 33.3.6 No off-balance sheet vehicles, foreign exchange exposure, convertible bonds or investments which suffer withholding tax, are permitted.

-6. Alternative Investment Pools
+33.4 Alternative Investment Pools

-6.1 Alternative investments are an alternative asset class compared to "traditional" types of investments which States Funds can invest in.
-Examples of traditional investments are equities, bonds and cash and cash equivalents.

-6.2 UK Pooled Property Pools
+- 33.4.1 Alternative investments are an alternative asset class compared to "traditional" types of investments which States Funds can invest in.
+Examples of traditional investments are equities, bonds and cash and cash equivalents. - 33.4.2 UK Pooled Property Pools

 The UK Pooled Property Pools are to invest in existing investment vehicles, investing both directly and indirectly in UK property; this will allow diversification across a portfolio of properties without acquiring and holding property directly.
-The property portfolio will focus on commercial property, investing principally, but not exclusively, in the retail, office and industrial/warehouse sectors.
+The property portfolio will focus on commercial property, investing principally, but not exclusively, in the retail, office and industrial/ warehouse sectors.
 The pools are permitted some flexibility to invest a small portion of their overall portfolio in cash, when deemed desirable by the investment managers.

-- 6.3 The pools seek to generate returns which are in excess of appropriate UK property benchmarks. - The property pools seek to earn an income return and long-term capital returns, by allocating assets either directly or indirectly, where the managers believe that over the medium term, occupational demand for accommodation will be strong or supply restricted, thus providing the foundation for good relative rental growth and consequently enhanced capital values.
+- 33.4.3 The pools seek to generate returns which are in excess of appropriate UK property benchmarks. - 33.4.4 The property pools seek to earn an income return and long-term capital returns, by allocating assets either directly or indirectly, where the managers believe that over the medium term, occupational demand for accommodation will be strong or supply restricted, thus providing the foundation for good relative rental growth and consequently enhanced capital values.
 During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Combined with reduced liquidity due limits placed on redemptions, the portfolio is particularly appropriate for States' Funds which choose to invest monies with a longer-term horizon. - 6.5 The pool is not permitted to trade in derivatives such as options or futures, although the underlying Funds may have exposure to derivatives.

-6.6 Hedge Fund Pool
+Combined with reduced liquidity due limits placed on redemptions, the portfolio is particularly appropriate for States Funds which choose to invest monies with a longer-term horizon. - 33.4.5 The pool is not permitted to trade in derivatives such as options or futures, although the underlying Funds may have exposure to derivatives. - 33.4.6 Hedge Fund Pool